dyna-mis/dynamis_jea/README.md

 ## Compilation
 Compile the source with the build/build_auto.sh

-intall the maxhs solver and move the generated binary file maxhs under the root directory of this evaluation (see the file structure above)
+install the maxhs solver and move the generated binary file maxhs under the root directory of this evaluation (see the file structure above)